LATINO BOOK REVIEW

 Postcolonial Love Poems | Natalie Diaz

 Mac Arthur Fellow poet Natalie Diaz’s second collection of poetry, Postcolonial Love Poem, captures a sense of desire and centers the ugly legacies of colonialism.
-Many of the luminous poems express sensuality through visceral imagery, but they also create a new context for love Continue reading...
+Many of the luminous poems express sensuality through visceral imagery, but they also create a Continue reading...
 8/1/20

 Catrachos | Roy G. Guzmán